 How to store Christmas Ornaments

-Sort your Christmas decorations according to your preferred system.
-Storing by style, size, or colour helps make it much easier to decorate according to a specific look.
-Label the containers accordingly and list the contents of each box for faster retrieval.
-For containers without individual compartments, purchase or create your own cardboard dividers.
+How you organise your Christmas storage for ornaments depends on your preference.
+Storing them by style, size, or colour makes it easier to decorate according to a specific look.
+Label the containers and list the contents of each ornament storage box for faster retrieval.
+For containers without individual compartments, you can purchase or create your own cardboard dividers.

-Use bubble wrap or plastic foam to protect snow globes and other fragile items.
-Store fabric decorations like stockings and tree skirts in vacuum-sealed plastic bags to keep them safe from insects, dust, and dirt.
+Use bubble wrap to secure snow globes and other fragile items before placing them in storage.
+Place fabric decorations like stockings and tree skirts in a vacuum-sealed bag to keep off pests and dust.

 Lasting beauty is one of the many benefits of faux foliage.
 Through proper care and storage, you can keep your artificial Christmas wreaths, garlands, potted trees, and other greenery in great shape season after season.

-Remove dust and dirt build-up from the branch tips using a feather duster, or a hair dryer set on low.
-With a microfibre cloth, gently wipe the larger decorations such as leaves and ornaments.
+Remove dust and dirt build-up from the branch tips using a feather duster or a hair dryer set on low.
+With a microfibre cloth, gently wipe the larger decorations such as leaves and baubles.

-Pull out any ornaments, picks, and ribbons that are not built into the greenery.
+Pull out any baubles, picks, and ribbons that are not built into the greenery.
 Store these accents together with your Christmas tree decorations.

-Flatten the tips of your faux greenery to better fit your storage bags.
-Simply press the foliage in the direction it is pointing to.
+Flatten the tips of your faux greenery and follow the direction of the foliage to better fit your storage bags.

-Store your Christmas wreaths and garlands in their original boxes or invest in storage bags that are specially designed to protect your greenery.
-Balsam Hill’s ROLLING MULTIPURPOSE GREENERY BAG provides enough space to hold multiple wreaths and garlands in an optimal position that preserves their form and beauty.
+Store your Christmas wreaths and garlands in their original boxes or invest in storage bags that are specially designed to protect them.
+Balsam Hill's ROLLING MULTIPURPOSE GREENERY BAG can hold multiple wreaths and garlands in an optimal position that preserves their form and beauty.

 HOW TO STORE CHRISTMAS LIGHTS

-Avoid damaged lights and tangled wires with proper Christmas lights storage.
-Neatly wrapped light strings will save you time and effort spent detangling and unwinding.
+Avoid damaged lights and tangled wires with proper Christmas light storage.
+Taking time to neatly store your light strings also saves you time and effort spent detangling and unwinding strands in the future.
 Here are easy storage options for you to choose from:

 Wrap a light strand around your forearm to form a loose circle.
 To do this, hold one end of the strand in your hand, guide it down around your elbow, and bring it back up to your hand.
 Secure the resulting bundle with twist ties, then store each bundle in its own plastic zipper bag.
 Label the bag according to the colour or type of light strand.
 Finally, place all the bags in a durable plastic bin.